Karty kicks 5 FGs, Stanford gets past Arizona State, 15-14 – KION546

 The Associated Press

 PALO ALTO, Calif.
-(AP) — Joshua Karty kicked five field goals, lifting Stanford to a come-from-behind, 15-14 win over Arizona State on Saturday afternoon.
+(AP) — Joshua Karty kicked five field goals, lifting Stanford to a come-from-behind, 15-14 win over Arizona State in the homecoming game on Saturday afternoon.

 Karty’s five field goals tied the all-time single-game record for the Cardinal (3-4, 1-4 Pac-12), who snapped a school-record 10-game conference losing streak.
 Stanford had not won a game against a Pac-12 opponent since it beat Oregon 31-24 on Oct.
 2, 2021.